ndaneil/crowdedness-monitor/README.md

 <p align="center"><img src="./images/wiring.jpg" width="80%"></p>

 Every wire is connected to the pin on the female header next to it.
-The green wires are the serial connection, blue is ground, red is 3.3V, white is the sound sensor's output and brown in the wakeup signal for the ESP32.
-I have also cut a hole on the right side to the perfboard in order to pass the battery wires through.
+The green wires are the serial connection, blue is ground, red is 3.3V, white is the sound sensor's output and brown is the wakeup signal for the ESP32.
+I have also cut a hole on the right side of the perfboard in order to pass the battery wires through.
 After soldering the connections on the back of the perfboard, the components can be placed in their slots:

 <p align="center"><img src="./images/components-placed.jpg" width="80%"></p>